 Having extra snacks, nourishing drinks and adding cream, butter and cheese to your meals whilst you have a poor appetite can help to increase the nutrition you get from your food.
 Specially formulated milkshake powders are also available to purchase from supermarkets or pharmacies, for those with a poor appetite who are struggling to manage to eat and drink enough.
 When this isn’t enough, oral nutritional supplements (ONS) may be prescribed by a healthcare professional.
 ONS are foods for special medical purposes and must be used under medical supervision.
 They provide additional energy, protein, vitamins and minerals which may be helpful when you are unable to get everything you need from food.

 If you have serious concerns about your appetite or weight, or that of a family member, you should speak to a healthcare professional.

 This information is not intended to be a substitute for professional medical advice.
 Always follow advice given by your healthcare provider, your national and local public health authority, as national and local authorities will have the most up to date information for your region.
 If you have any questions or concerns, seek the advice of a healthcare professional.

-Contact our team of experts for guidance and support on the use and composition of the Nutricia product range.
+Contact our team of experts for guidance on the use and composition of our product range, for support with queries regarding your Nutricia account and sampling service or to get in touch with your local Nutricia representative.
 We are available Monday to Thursday 9am-5pm and Friday 9am-4pm (except Bank Holidays)